-The Authority operates 2 acres of bioswales and 1.25 acres of bioretention swales in the northern side of SAN that have been installed recently as part of the Master Plan LID projects.
+The Authority operates 2 acres of bioswales and 1.25 acres of bioretention swales in the northern side of SAN that have been installed in the last three years as part of the Green Build LID projects.
 The Authority also operates 6 small pet-service animal relief areas on the southern side of Terminal 2.

 The Authority and commercial tenants generally use pesticides and/or herbicides to control pests and weeds.
 Although the use of pesticides and herbicides at SAN does not result in significant discharges to the ground, during rainfall events, pesticide and herbicide residuals that accumulate at the application sites can be washed into the storm drain system.
 However, based on the small quantities used at SAN and recent sampling results, this activity appears to have little potential for impacting storm water discharge.
-Over-irrigation is prohibited to prevent the mobilization of pesticides and herbicides to the storm drain system.

 The FMD has implemented an integrated pest management (IPM) program designed for landscaping services that encourages methods of pest control that use natural processes and chemicals and that limits the need for manmade biocides.
 The IPM program promotes the use of native plant species in the landscaped areas and around structures/buildings to (1) control pests without the need for pesticides and herbicides; (2) help minimize the application of fertilizers; and (3) limit the need for irrigation.
-In addition to encouraging minimal use of manmade biocides, the IPM program also ensures that the FMD uses and disposes of these chemicals properly, including avoiding their use during irrigation and 48 hours before and after rain is forecast.
+In addition to encouraging minimal use of manmade biocides, the IPM program also ensures that the FMD uses and disposes of these chemicals properly.
 The FMD also maintains a minimal inventory of these chemicals as part of the IPM program.
 To reduce waste, the department strives to purchase only the amounts of these chemicals that are needed.
 Any unused fertilizers, pesticides, and herbicides are disposed of properly.
 The department files a "Monthly Summary Pesticide Use Report" with the State of California Department of Pesticide Regulation that states the amount of pesticides or herbicides used during the period.
-A copy of the report is also provided to the P&EAD.
+A copy of the report is also provided to the EAD.

 The Authority has implemented an IPM program designed for food and beverage services that encourages methods of pest control that use mechanical and cultural controls to limit or remove the need for chemical controls such as manmade biocides.
 The IPM program uses cultural controls to target pest attractants such as food, water, and shelter using sanitation practices, education, and communication.
 Examples of cultural controls include housekeeping within work areas, proper food storage, handling of food wastes, prevention of standing water, cleaning and drying of drains and mops, storage areas with clearance away from floor and walls, stock rotation, sealing of any penetrations (including replacing ceiling tiles), closing of outside doors, and maintenance of ventilation screens in good condition.
 Mechanical controls target building entry and repair to create physical barriers such as door sweeps or rubber trims, seal holes and cracks around piping and exterior walls, replace screens for windows and doors used for ventilation, install caps for open pipes, and apply traps (e.g., bait stations, snap traps, and glue boards).
 These controls are enforced with education and regular inspections.
-The Authority has partnerships with other organizations to continuously make improvements in their own and other IPM programs, and in 2016, won the IPM Achievement Award from the California Department of Pesticide Regulation.
+The Authority has partnerships with other organizations to continuously make improvements in their own and other IPM programs.